 Gaia Novarino: “Worldwide, one in 59 children is affected by an Autism Spectrum Disorder.
 Research on the individual causes underlying these disorders is scarce in Europe, even less so in Austria.
 It is my aim to gain a better understanding of autism and to create a scientific basis on which individual therapies can be developed.
 To be able to help children today and in the future, I need your support.”

-Gaia Novarino is a Professor for Neuroscience at the IST Austria and expert in the genetic and molecular mechanisms which underlie Autism Spectrum Disorders.
+Gaia Novarino is a Professor for Neuroscience at the ISTA and expert in the genetic and molecular mechanisms which underlie Autism Spectrum Disorders.
 Scientists understand the causes and development of Autism more and more.
 Genetic mutations appear to play a key role in the process.
 Learn more about Gaia Novarino’s research.

 Carl-Philipp Heisenberg: “World class research requires cutting-edge technology.
 The Bertalanffy Foundation Building offers a state-of-the-art infrastructure that allows us scientists to follow our research interests, work interdisciplinary and conduct excellent basic research.”